 All women and girls in the Horn of Africa have the right to live in a peaceful, just environment & that they are able to exercise their equal rights as human beings.
 The Strategic Initiative for Women in the Horn of Africa (SIHA) is a network of civil society organizations from Sudan, South Sudan, Somalia, Somali-land, Ethiopia, Eritrea, Djibouti and Uganda.
 Established in 1995 by a coalition of women’s rights activists with the aim of strengthening learning within civil society organizations that address and challenge women’s subordination and violence against women and girls in the Horn of Africa.
-SIHA is steadily growing, currently standing at close to 100 member organizations across the region.
+SIHA is steadily growing, currently standing at 136 member organizations across the region.

 SIHA’s values is an acknowledgement of our resilient journey over the years.

 SIHA aims to contribute to unlocking the massive potential of the women’s rights movement in the HoA, by strengthening the learning of civil society organizations to build a strong collective that advocates for systemic change.
 In this way, SIHA works through, and in support of broad coalitions of grass-root members to campaign and advocate for women rights and equality.